Fair Document Valuation in LLM Summaries via Shapley Values: Solution Concept: Shapley Value for Document Valuation

 \textbf{Key Idea:} Motivated by this limitation, we propose the Cluster Shapley algorithm.
 Instead of treating documents as independent, our method utilizes LLM-generated embeddings to identify and group similar documents, reducing redundant evaluations.
 Our core idea is intuitive: documents with similar content should have comparable contributions to the final summary and, therefore, should receive similar Shapley values.
 Our approach leverages the textual content of the documents and the LLM's numerical representation of this textual content (i.e., text embedding) to help approximate and simplify Shapley calculations.

-Text embedding techniques convert large chunks of text-such as sentences, paragraphs, or documents-into numerical vectors that capture semantic information.
+Text embedding techniques convert large chunks of text, such as sentences, paragraphs, or documents, into numerical vectors that capture semantic information.
 Earlier embedding methods, such as Word2Vec \citep{mikolov2013efficient} and GloVe \citep{pennington2014glove}, are based on shallow neural networks and co-occurrence statistics, learning word-level embeddings by predicting surrounding context words or factorizing word co-occurrence matrices.
 These embeddings typically represent each word with a fixed vector, independent of context.
-In contrast, modern LLM-based embeddings, such as those produced by OpenAI’s latest text-embedding models, are generated using Transformer-based architectures and are pretrained on massive text corpora via next-token prediction objectives.
-These newer embeddings are contextualized-meaning the vector for a word or sentence depends on its surrounding context-and are typically high-dimensional (e.g., 3072 dimensions in OpenAI’s \texttt{text-embedding-3-large} model).
+In contrast, modern LLM-based embeddings, such as those produced by OpenAI’s latest text-embedding models, are generated using Transformer-based architectures and are pretrained on massive text corpora.
+These newer embeddings are contextualized, meaning the vector for a word or sentence depends on its surrounding context, and are typically high-dimensional (e.g., 3072 dimensions in OpenAI’s \texttt{text-embedding-3-large} model).
 Unlike generative LLMs designed for tasks like chat or text generation, embedding models are optimized to produce semantically meaningful representations suitable for a wide range of downstream tasks.
 LLM-based embedding vectors have been successfully applied to a wide variety of discriminative tasks, including text classification, document retrieval, sentiment analysis, and predicting the attractiveness of news headlines \citep{patil2023survey, ye2025lola}.
 In our setting, we leverage these embeddings to cluster similar documents before computing Shapley values, allowing us to reduce redundant calculations.

 \textbf{Our Approach:} We outline our proposed Cluster Shapley Algorithm in Algorithm \ref{alg:cluster shap}.
 Cluster Shapley begins with a preprocessing step, where for a given query $q$, we first determine the set of relevant documents $S_q \subseteq D$.
 This retrieval step ensures that only contextually relevant documents are considered; e.g., if the query pertains to political news, unrelated sports articles will be excluded from summarization.
 In $\S$\ref{ssec:summarization}, we discuss the retrieval and summarization steps, and related literature in further detail.
 For each document $i \in S_q$, we also obtain its embedding vector $e_i$, using an LLM embedding model.
 This step can be performed using proprietary models like OpenAI and Gemini or open-source alternatives such as Llama/Alpaca.